 From nature trails to snorkeling, snowbirds to great blue herons, we proudly present everything you need to know about RV camping in the Florida Keys…

 The Florida Keys are an ancient coral reef turned chain of islands.
-In their heyday, they were a tropical paradise only accessible by boat, then later train, and now a nearly endless river of tourists floods US 1 as it hops from key to key over 113 miles.
+In their heyday, they were a tropical paradise only accessible by boat, then later train.
+Today, an endless river of tourists floods US 1 as it hops from key to key over 113 miles to its terminus at the infamous Key West.
 While the romance of a tiki hut cabin or lonely campground may have faded into the pages of some weathered Hemingway novel, it’s still possible to soak up all of the glassy shimmer of the Gulf of Mexico meeting the Atlantic Ocean, the plethora of exotic birds as their shadows trace the shoreline and even find a hammock worth swinging away your afternoon.

-If you haven’t heard, the deal with Florida and RV camping is simple yet dubious.
-In most of the Sunshine State, private RV parks come with high price tags and really small spaces, while state parks tend to be much more spacious, affordable and spacious in general–but tend to book up months in advance.
-When it comes to The Keys, though, the rule doesn’t always hold true.
-There is simply limited space on these tiny islands, and so even the state park campgrounds tend to feel more like a sardine factory than a wide open space.
+If you haven’t heard, the deal with camping in Florida is simple yet dubious.
+In most of the Sunshine State, private RV parks come with high price tags and really small spaces, while Florida Keys state parks tend to be much more affordable and spacious–but tend to book up months in advance.
+When it comes to the Keys, though, the rule doesn’t always hold true.
+There is simply limited space on these tiny islands, and so even the state parks in the Keys tend to come with smaller campsites.

-As you begin your descent through The Keys, your stone will first skip off of the largest of these little islands, Key Largo.
-Right from the start, you’re afforded the full range of what the Florida Keys have to offer, from swanky, expensive and tightly packed private RV parks like Kings Kamp to the highly coveted and slightly more scenic John Pennekamp State Park.
-If you’ve come looking for a little slice of The Keys to call your own, though, and are used to the spaciousness of other Florida State Parks, you’ll likely be disappointed with the elbow room in the campground itself.
+As you begin your descent through the Keys, your stone will first skip off of the largest of these little islands, Key Largo.
+Right from the start, you’re afforded the full range of what the Florida Keys have to offer, from swanky, expensive and tightly packed private RV parks like Key Largo Kampground & Marina to the highly coveted but only slightly more scenic John Pennekamp State Park.
+If you’ve come looking for a little slice of the Keys to call your own, though, and are used to the spaciousness of other Florida State Parks, you’ll likely be disappointed with the elbow room in the state park’s campground itself.

 Why Key Largo?
 Well, it’s the easiest to visit, as it’s only about an hour south of Miami.
 Given that fact, and that it’s the largest, it also boasts more than its fair share of places to do the whole waterfront seafood and cocktails for sunset thing, plus oodles of other activities like kayaking, fishing and parasailing.

 Didn’t score that reservation in time?
-This little state park makes a perfect resting point on your way up and down the keys, too.
+Long Key State Park makes a perfect resting point on your way up and down the Keys, too.
 Who knows?
 Maybe you’ll pull in and that magic cancellation will show up just in time.

-Marathon is a city that spans several small keys, and trends toward the teaming side of the scale when it comes to sheer number of RV parks.
+Marathon is a city that spans several small keys, and trends toward the teeming side of the scale when it comes to sheer number of RV parks.

-The area plays host to Curry Hammock State Park, one of the largest natural areas left in the keys, as well as a half a dozen privately owned RV parks including Jolly Roger Travel Park, where campers can get close enough to feel the sea spray if they’re willing to shell out the $100 per night fee.
+The area plays host to Curry Hammock State Park, one of the largest natural areas left in the Keys, as well as a handful of privately owned RV parks including Jolly Roger Travel Park, where campers can get close enough to feel the sea spray if they’re willing to shell out the $100 per night fee.